BlueBrain/hpcbench/docs/campaign.rst

 sort hpcbench.yaml reports. ``reverse`` is optional and allows to reverse the sort order.
 In this example, the report with the smallest latency is picked.

-The dynamic way allow you to execute the same command over and over again until a certain metric converges.
+The dynamic way allows you to execute the same command over and over again until a certain metric converges.
 The convergence condition is either fixed with the ``epsilon`` parameter or relative with ``percent``.